 This guitar is cosmetically appealing with a neck that’s a bit bigger than the standard sized bass guitar neck; if you have larger sized hands, you’ll have a lot easier time playing the neck of this guitar without your hands cramping.

-There is a three band active EQ installed in the electronics on this bass guitar, which will allow you to make any type of sound adjustment to your guitar that your heart could desire.
+There is a three-band active EQ installed in the electronics on this bass guitar, which will allow you to make any type of sound adjustment to your guitar that your heart could desire.

 As you’ve read in this article, there are so many different things to think about before purchasing your new bass guitar, whether it’s your very first or your hundredth bass guitar purchase!
-You can choose to buy a new or used bass guitar, which only adds onto the list of difficult decisions you have to make before making a purchase.
+You can choose to buy a new or used bass guitar, which only adds to the list of difficult decisions you have to make before making a purchase.

 Buying a used bass guitar does come with a bit more risk; just make sure that you if you are purchasing a used bass guitar, to purchase it from a reputable guitar store and not a thrift store or a flea market.
 You can always return your bass guitar to a guitar store if you’re unhappy with your purchase!

 I always strongly recommend that before you make any purchase, you go to a guitar store, you try out different guitars to find one that you truly love.
-You really want to make sure you find one that you’re totally in love with, because if you end up being unhappy with your purchase, you’re not going to want to practice on your new instrument.
+You really want to make sure you find one that you’re totally in love with because if you end up being unhappy with your purchase, you’re not going to want to practice on your new instrument.